This Step: Get a Learner Permit

-- A completed learner’s permit application (signed by your parent or guardian if you are younger than 18)
+- A completed learner's permit application (signed by your parent or guardian if you are younger than18 years old)

 - Verifiable Social Security number (or denial notice with visa, I-94 and current non-U.S. Passport

-- One document proving your date of birth
+- A document proving your date of birth

 - Proper fees

 When applying for a learner's permit, you can prepay your driver's license and road test fees.
 That way, after you pass the road test you will not need to visit an RMV branch; the state will automatically send your driver's license to you.

 With the above requirements in hand, walk in to a nearby full-service MA RMV branch.
 Here you will take a 25 question multiple choice permit exam and a vision test (or you can submit an RMV vision screening certificate from your medical practitioner).
 You must correctly answer 18 questions questions within 25 minutes to pass.
 Once you pass both tests, you'll receive a Massachusetts learner's permit valid for 2 years.